 Economic and Demographic Assumptions.
-The economic and demographic assumptions used for the most recent set of projections are shown in the "Railroad Retirement" section of Note 23-Social Insurance.
+The economic and demographic assumptions used for the most recent set of projections are shown in the "Railroad Retirement" section of Note 22-Social Insurance.

 Income and Expenditures.
-Chart 11 shows, in dollars, estimated railroad retirement income (excluding interest and financial interchange income) and expenditures for the period 2015-2089 based on the intermediate set of assumptions used in the RRB's actuarial valuation of the program.
+Chart 11 shows, in dollars, estimated railroad retirement income (excluding interest and financial interchange income) and expenditures for the period 2016-2090 based on the intermediate set of assumptions used in the RRB's actuarial valuation of the program.
 The estimates are for the open-group population, which includes all persons projected to participate in the Railroad Retirement Program as railroad workers or beneficiaries during the period.
 Thus, the estimates include payments from, and on behalf of, those who are projected to be employed by the railroads during the period as well as those already employed at the beginning of the period.
 They also include expenditures made to, and on behalf of, such workers during that period.

-Chart 11-Estimated Railroad Retirement Income (Excluding Interest and Financial Interchange Income) and Expenditures 2015-2089
+Chart 11-Estimated Railroad Retirement Income (Excluding Interest and Financial Interchange Income) and Expenditures 2016-2090

 As Chart 11 shows, expenditures are expected to exceed tax income for the entire projection period.
-The imbalance generally grows at a moderate amount until about 2082 when it begins to grow a little more rapidly.
+The imbalance generally grows at a moderate amount until about 2083 when it begins to grow a little more rapidly.

 Income and Expenditures as a Percent of Taxable Payroll.
 Chart 12 shows estimated expenditures and income as a percent of Tier II taxable payroll.
-Expenditures as a percentage of payroll range between 67% and 71% until 2058, after which the percentage decreases from one year to the next.
+Expenditures as a percentage of payroll range between 67 percent and 71 percent through 2057, after which the percentage decreases until reaching 52 percent in 2085 through 2090.
 This is largely due to the anticipated decline in the number of annuitants per full-time employee.

-Chart 12-Estimated Railroad Retirement Income (Excluding Interest and Financial Interchange Income) and Expenditures as a Percent of Tier II Taxable Payroll 2015-2089
+Chart 12-Estimated Railroad Retirement Income (Excluding Interest and Financial Interchange Income) and Expenditures as a Percent of Tier II Taxable Payroll 2016-2090

 Sensitivity Analysis.
 Actual future income from railroad payroll taxes and other sources and actual future expenditures for scheduled benefits and administrative expenses will depend upon a large number of factors as mentioned above.
 Two crucial assumptions are employment growth and the interest rate.
 The interest rate assumption reflects the expected rate of return on NRRIT investments.
 Table 7 shows the sensitivity of the shortfall in the Railroad Retirement Program to variations in these two assumptions.
-The low-cost employment scenario has a 7.0 percent smaller shortfall of income to expenditures, and the high-cost scenario has a 6.9 percent higher shortfall.
+Note that beginning in fiscal year 2016, the present values are on a fiscal year basis, as of October 1.
+In the past, present values were on a calendar year basis, as of January 1.
+The low-cost employment scenario has a 7.1 percent smaller shortfall of income to expenditures, and the high-cost scenario has a 7.6 percent higher shortfall.
 A higher discount rate reduces future values relative to a lower rate.
-As seen in the table, the shortfall is 27.8 percent lower if the interest rate is 10.0 percent rather than 7.0 percent and 71.5 percent higher when the interest rate is 4.0 percent rather than 7.0 percent.
+As seen in the table, the shortfall is 27.0 percent lower if the interest rate is 10.0 percent rather than 7.0 percent and 69.9 percent higher when the interest rate is 4.0 percent rather than 7.0 percent.

-Table 7 Present Values of Railroad Retirement Expenditures in Excess of Income Under Various Employment and Interest Rate Assumptions, 2015-2089
+Table 7 Present Values of Railroad Retirement Expenditures in Excess of Income Under Various Employment and Interest Rate Assumptions, 2016-2090